Friday 17 April

-This year as part of itag’s AtlanTec Festival ‘Shaping the Future of Technology Innovation’ we will be hosting an AI hackathon.
-The two-day event will bring innovators, tech enthusiasts, and industry leaders from across Galway together to develop cutting-edge AI solutions that tackle real-world challenges.
+This year as part of itag’s AtlanTec Festival ‘Human Intelligence Driving Transformative Innovation’ we will be hosting an AI hackathon.
+The two-day event will bring innovators, tech enthusiasts, and industry leaders from across the West together to develop cutting-edge AI solutions that tackle real-world challenges.

 For more information visit: https://atlantec.ie/atlantec-ai-challenge/